Gravity (Star Trek: Voyager)

 "Gravity" is the 107th episode of the American science fiction television series Star Trek: Voyager originally airing on the UPN network, the 13th episode of the fifth season.
 Lori Petty guest stars as the alien Noss.
-Joseph Ruskin who played Galt in Star Trek TOS, The Gamesters of Triskelion, is the Vulcan Master in this episode of Voyager.
+Joseph Ruskin, who played Galt in the original Star Trek episode "The Gamesters of Triskelion", is the Vulcan Master in this episode of Voyager.

-This episode originally aired on UPN on February 3, 1999.
+This episode features flashbacks where Tuvok, as a teenager, is sent to a Vulcan sanctuary to learn to control his emotions.
+It originally aired on UPN on February 3, 1999.